Tips on How to Get Better Guitar Tone?

 You can affect your guitar sound by changing the pedal order in your signal chain.
-First, you might want to remove any pedals that do not contribute any importance to your sound or are not used.
+First, you might want to remove any pedal that does not contribute any importance to your sound or is not used.
 Try to get a few pedals as you can.
 In most cases, a tuner and a boost pedal for leads are sufficient.
 Keep it easy.

-Keep in mind that from all the pedals that are in the loop, each button will color the sound it gets.
-You may also want to transfer your modulation effects to the effects loop rather than passing them through the front of the amp.
+Keep in mind that each button will color the sound it gets from all the pedals in the loop.
+You may also want to transfer your modulation effects to the effects loop rather than passing them through the amp's front.

 Learn your Guitar Setup Properly

-All the tips and trick won't help you if you do not know how all of it works.
-Play with all the knobs on your amp; you will be amazed by how many different kinds of tone you can get out of it.
+All the tips and tricks won't help you if you do not know how it works.
+Play with all the knobs on your amp; you will be amazed by how many different kinds of tones you can get out of it.
 All amps are not the same.
-In some amps, you will see fierce changes in the tone with small adjustments while it is safe to dial a knob up or down in some other amps.
+You will see fierce changes in the tone with minor adjustments in some amps, while it is safe to dial a knob up or down in some other amps.

 Try to learn how different settings in your guitar and your amp interact with each other.
-It can be a little bit troublesome and hard, but it will help you get an amazing guitar tone tremendously if you can learn how your gear works properly.
+It can be a little bit troublesome and problematic.
+Still, it will help you get a great guitar tone tremendously if you can learn how your gear works properly.

-In a nutshell, guitar playing can both be very hard and very simple.
+In a nutshell, guitar playing can both be challenging and very simple.
 If you want to learn just a few chords and take it casually, you don't have to worry much.
-But if you want a good tone out of it you must be patient, keep practicing and most importantly, do it in a sequence or in a logical way.
+But if you want a good tone out of it, you must be patient, keep practicing, and most importantly, do it in a sequence or in a logical way.
 You cannot go blindly all in and hope for the best.
 Make up a strategy that suits you and strictly follow it to the end.